stefanbylund/zxnext_layer2/README.md

 at runtime.
 The colour encoding of the layer 2 palette is the same as for the palette of the ULA screen and hardware sprites.

+At reset, the layer 2 palette is initialized with the RGB332 colours 0 to 255 using a one-to-one mapping between palette indexes and palette colours, i.e. palette index 0 contains colour 0, palette index 1 contains colour 1, ..., palette index 255 contains colour 255.
+The effective palette colours will be 9-bit RGB333 colours where the lower blue bit is an OR between bit 1 and bit 0 in the 8-bit RGB332 colours.

 One colour is defined as the global transparency colour.
 This colour is an 8-bit RGB332 colour value so the transparency is compared only with the 8 most significant bits of the 9-bit RGB333 colours in the palette.
 This means